Introduction to Deep Learning — DML

 • Mechanistic Interpretability

 Note: You need to have a modern laptop.
-But you do not need to have a good GPU (Graphical Processing Unit) in it: if your laptop cannot handle a calculation, you can use for example Google Colab (https://colab.research.google.com/), Kaggle (https://www.kaggle.com/) or CoCalc (https://cocalc.com/) for that.
+But you do not need to have a good GPU (Graphical Processing Unit) in it: to speed up calculations, you can use for example Google Colab (https://colab.research.google.com/), Kaggle (https://www.kaggle.com/) or CoCalc (https://cocalc.com/).